GuiHaasBR/final_project/README.md

 * **garden:**  Has the property a garden?
 (True/False).
 * **air conditioning:** Has the property air conditioning?
 (True/False).
 * **heating:** Has the property a heating system?
 (True/False).
-* **central_heating:** Is the heating system cental/individual?
+* **central_heating:** Is the heating system central/individual?
 * **heating_type:** Type of heating.
-* **consumption_in_mkw/m2_year:** Yearly consumtion of the property in mkW/m^2.
+* **consumption_in_mkw/m2_year:** Yearly consumption of the property in mkW/m^2.
 * **emissions_in_kgco2/m2_year:** Yearly emissions of the property in kgco2/m^2.
 * **orientation:** Orientation of the property.
 * **description:** Text description of the property.

-**Comments on the Data:**

-* **Main Challenges:**
-* **Strengths:**
-* **Weaknesses:**

 ##  Business Problem & Hypothesis

-Create Machine Learning model to predict prices based on charactiristics of properties.
+Create Machine Learning model to predict prices based on characteristics of properties.

 * **Problem:** To accurately estimate the market price of properties in Barcelona using property characteristics.
-* **Hy[othesis:** Property features such as location, size, number of bedrooms, and amenities significantly affect the price.
+* **Hypothesis:** Property features such as location, size, number of bedrooms, and amenities significantly affect the price.

 ## Methodology

-The methodology involved several key steps, focusing on data preprocessing, ML-Model selection, Model training , Model evaluation, and tuning
+The methodology involved several key steps, focusing on data preprocessing, ML-Model selection, Model training , Model evaluation, and tuning.

 1.  **Data Collection:**
-       * Datasets were downloaded from kaggle.
+       * Datasets were downloaded from Kaggle.

 2.  **Data Cleaning:**
-       * Handling missing values, encoding categorical variables, filtering outliers.
+       * Handling missing values, encoding categorical variables, and filtering outliers.

 3.  **Exploratory Data Analysis:**
        * Visualizing distributions, correlations, and patterns.